kofijohnson/Apex-MicroTrigger/README.md

 ## What is it?

-A trigger framework for creating and managing Apex triggers that uses microservice concepts and a mixture of programmatic and declarative tools for trigger creation, assembly, and management.
+A Trigger framework for creating and managing Apex Triggers that uses microservice concepts and a mixture of programmatic and declarative tools for Trigger creation, assembly, and management.

 This framework introduces the concept of a ‘MicroTrigger’.
 A MicroTrigger is a declaratively-assembled component, much like a Workflow, which operates on an object in Salesforce when that object is affected.
 MicroTriggers are composed of a single Criteria object and a list of Action objects, chained together declaratively within the MicroTrigger metadata definition.